“Oops, There Goes Another Rubber Tree Plant”

 Every facet of your personality, mindset, behaviors, and practice are put under the microscope until we identify the misguided strongholds that keep you from succeeding, and we fix it all, meticulously and strategically.

-Nimesh, being an immigrant, devout to his culture and his cultural proclivities, was struggling to learn the “American way” on his own.
-The language was a barrier, written communication was another, and the brash, hard-edged “business as usual” attitude was foreign to him.
+Being an immigrant, devout to his culture and his cultural proclivities, Nimesh was struggling to learn the “American way” on his own.
+The language was a barrier, written communication was another, and the brash, hard-edged “business as usual” attitude was foreign.
 But he was determined and inspired to break through all limitations.
 At every session, he would read aloud an inspirational quote that helped him stay motivated, and only then would we commence with work.

-Nimesh’s kindness could not overcome or replace his natural shyness, but to acquire new business he needed to present himself before large audiences.
-He would be invited to conferences of the Asian American Hotel Owners Association all over the country to address issues affecting website performance, social media, booking, traffic retention, growth, and ROI.
+Nimesh’s kindness could not overcome or replace his natural shyness, but he needed to present himself before large audiences to acquire new business.
+He would be invited to the Asian American Hotel Owners Association conferences all over the country to address issues affecting website performance, social media, booking, traffic retention, growth, and ROI.

 Our fix?
 We found him an English teacher to work on pronunciation, annunciation, grammar, writing business correspondence and documents, studying body language, posture, voice calibration so his voice could carry to the ends of the room, and body control to improve his stage presence.
 He would prepare for days rehearsing a single speech.
 But on occasion, he would still freeze and stumble in front of an audience.
 He had to practice not at home but live in front of people, so we recommended that he join Toastmasters and assigned him a mentor to supervise his progress.